duereg/codetype/src/documents/posts/20120426-posting-an-ienumerable-of-interfaces-back-from-your-views-by-extending-the-defaultmodelbinder.html.md

 > **Please note I came across a bug in the code, and revised this post on 31/07/2012.**

-Came across an interesting problem.
+Came across an interesting problem today.
 In ASP.Net MVC, you can easily pass an enumerable of interfaces to your views from your controllers.
 As long as you have `DisplayTemplates` and `EditorTemplates` defined for the subclasses, then those classes will be rendered correctly from your enumerable of the parent interfaces.

 However, if you then POST to a controller method that accepts an `IEnumerable`, you'll get the error message:

 > Cannot create an instance of an Interface

 In looking for a solution, I found some examples online that handled abstract classes.
 Unfortunately, none of those examples had a way to post data back without modifying the views, and I couldn't figure out a way either.

-So here is my solution: 1) Modify your EditorTemplates to use the `Type` extension method defined below.
+Here is my solution:

+1) Modify your EditorTemplates to use the `Type` extension method defined below.
 This will write a hidden field to the view that defines the class being used.
 Example:

 > ` @Html.Type(Model) `